actris-cloudnet/cloudnetpy/docs/html/_sources/api.rst.txt

 the data can be combined in a single categorize file.

-.. autofunction:: instruments.mira.mira2nc
+.. autofunction:: instruments.mira2nc

-.. autofunction:: instruments.rpg.rpg2nc
+.. autofunction:: instruments.rpg2nc

-.. autofunction:: instruments.ceilo.ceilo2nc
+.. autofunction:: instruments.ceilo2nc

-.. autofunction:: categorize.categorize.generate_categorize
+.. autofunction:: categorize.generate_categorize

 Categorize to products